penseipublicidade/website/docs/controls/autofillgroup.md

 ### `dispose_action`

-The [`AutofillGroupDisposeAction`](/docs/reference/types/autofillgroupdisposeaction) to be run when this `AutofillGroup` is the topmost `AutofillGroup` and it's being disposed, in order to clean up the current autofill context.
+The action to be run when this `AutofillGroup` is the topmost `AutofillGroup` and it's being disposed, in order to clean up the current autofill context.

-Defaults to `AutofillGroupDisposeAction.COMMIT`.
+Value is of type [`AutofillGroupDisposeAction`](/docs/reference/types/autofillgroupdisposeaction) and defaults to `AutofillGroupDisposeAction.COMMIT`.